 There has also been a series of ground investigations to the building footprint to help inform the final structural design.

 The next element of works will be to complete several service diversions.
-To prepare for this the pavers will need to be lifted to allow the underground services to be fully identified and moved out of the way to allow the new piled foundations.
+To prepare for this, the pavers will need to be lifted to allow the underground services to be fully identified and moved out of the way to allow the new piled foundations.

 The enabling works will continue over the next 4-6 weeks, and will include the addition of several new drainage connections and service connections.
 Once the service diversions are completed, the site will be prepared for the piled foundation in July.